arduino/docs-content/content/tutorials/generic/simple-audio-player/simple-audio-player.md

 - Breadboard
 - Jumper wires

-- Arduino shield with an SD card with CS on pin 4 (like the [Proto Wireless SD Shield](http://store.arduino.cc/product/A000065))
+- Arduino shield with an SD card with CS on pin 4 (like the [MKR SD Proto Shield](/hardware/mkr-sd-proto-shield))

 ### Components to Build an External Audio amplifier: